 Torta Banawa

-Yesterday, I featured Torta Cebuana, a recipe from Mrs. Gertrudes Ybanez-Noval, the baking teacher of my mom.
+I have featured Torta Cebuana, a recipe from Mrs. Gertrudes Ybanez-Noval, the baking teacher of my mom.
 This is another Torta version of Mrs. Noval called Torta Banawa.
 Banawa is the place where Mrs. Noval lived and where she held her baking classes.

 2 cups cake flour, sifted